femto-apps/web-file-uploader/README.md

 Thus, the aptly named 'web file uploader' has been written, it's main features include:

-- At some point we should add.
+- Fast and minimal, pages are <20kb in size.
-- Some actual features of the project here.
+- Intelligent handling of files based on type, can generate icons and previews.
-- But hey, not yet.
+- Handles images, text, URLs and other forms of media.

 ### Built With